YousifAbozid/FounderAcademy/README.md

 ## Frequently Asked Questions

-`- Why is it important to relate to other founders?`
+    Why is it important to relate to other founders?

 Relating to other founders can provide inspiration, motivation, and learning opportunities.
 By understanding the challenges and successes others have experienced, participants can draw on these insights to overcome obstacles, stay motivated, and refine their own entrepreneurial strategies.